-The Excessive Rainfall Outlooks provide a forecast of the risk of flash flooding across the continental United States.
-As of October 5, 2004, the graphics display the probability that precipitation will exceed the flash flood guidance values issued by the River Forecast Centers (RFCs).
-A closed contour with an arrowhead delineates the probability forecasts, with risk areas defined to the right of the direction of the arrowhead.
+On the Excessive Rainfall Outlook graphics a closed contour with an arrowhead delineates the probability forecasts, with risk areas defined to the right of the direction of the arrowhead.

 Schedule of Excessive Rainfall Outlook Issuance:

-Day-1 Excessive Rainfall Outlooks (graphic and associated discussion) are issued four times per day: 03, 06, 15, and 18 UTC.
+Day 1 Excessive Rainfall Outlooks (graphic and associated discussion) have scheduled issuances three times per day: 01, 09, and 15 UTC.
 Day-2 and Day-3 versions are issued twice daily.
 The valid times varies as noted in the table below.
-For Day-1 the 03 Z and 15 Z issuances are valid for 21-hour periods, while the 06 Z and 18 Z issuances are valid for 30 hours.
 Unscheduled, event-driven updates may be issued as needed.

 National Weather Service forecast discussions have been used for decades to summarize our assessment of the upcoming weather pattern and associated impacts.
 Discussions are also used to convey the forecasters' confidence in both the available model output and the manual forecast.